 This one is important for search engines and users.
 Remember when we discussed bounce rate under on-page SEO?
 Slow-loading web pages are one of the biggest reasons for a high bounce rate.
 According to Google’s research, the chance of someone bouncing off your website increases by 32 percent when your page-loading time goes from one second to three seconds.

 Make Your Website Secure

 Making your website secure will give it a ranking boost.
 It may only be a slight boost, but in today’s competitive digital environment, you’ll need every edge you can get.
 Beyond its importance to technical SEO, potential customers also want to see “HTTPS” at the beginning of any website address they might be doing business on.
 The “S” in their meaning secure will give them confidence that a third party won’t intercept their personal or financial data.

 Add an XML Sitemap

 Your website’s technical SEO requires an XML sitemap.
 To put it simply, this is a list of all of the URLs that comprise your website.
 It helps a search engine crawl your website and index its contents.

 Getting to the top of the search engine results pages under keywords relevant to what you sell is critical to your company’s continuing survival and growth.
 Any chance of succeeding at this will involve combining your best efforts at on-page SEO, off-page SEO, and technical SEO.

-One constant about SEO is that it’s always evolving.
+One constant about SEO is that it’s constantly evolving.
 You have a business to run, so it may be hard for you to learn all the ins and outs of SEO and stay up on all of the changes over time.
 This is where you may find it helpful to partner with a digital marketing agency with experience.
 They can help you with SEO as well as other online marketing methods.
-Search engine optimization is still imperative today.
-The right expertise can help your company rise above the competition and put you at the top of your field or industry.
+Search engine optimization is still imperative today, and the right expertise can help your company rise above the competition and put you at the top of your field or industry.